 - Head bails have a quick release so that if a cow goes down it will not be suffocated.

-Although efficient time-wise, dairies can be uncomfortable and dangerous places for handlers (e.g. vets and AI technicians) to work.
-Also, the association of painful procedures to the dairy can affect future milk let-down, so painful procedures are best performed elsewhere.
+Although efficient time-wise, dairies can be uncomfortable and dangerous places for vets and AI technicians to work.
+The association of painful procedures to the dairy can also affect future milk let-down, so painful procedures are best performed elsewhere, and a race is often more convenient and practical.

 When designing an AI race include these features: